ravishtiwari/docker-images-article/README.md

 Contains an IMDB style FastAPI to demonstrate python docker image.
 This project showcases how to containerize a FastAPI application with proper structure including models, controllers, and database migrations.

 ### ./todo
 Contains small golang api to demonstrate distroless and multi-stage docker build.
-This example shows advanced Docker techniques for creating minimal, secure container images.
+This example shows advanced Docker techniques for creating minimal, secure container images with Distroless.

 ### ./scripts/tools-setup.sh
 Contains bash script to install all tools required for the project setup and development environment.
+> all the tools I have installed locally with the above setup script only, so, tested on Ubuntu.

 ## Contributing